 Important!
 Rolling back the software returns your admin accounts to the settings they had before the last upgrade.
 If you cannot recall the old admin passwords you will not be able to log in to the KeySecure after the rollback.
-If you do not know the earlier admin passwords, back up your current configuration, then contact SafeNet Technical Support for assistance and proceed with their guidance.
+If you do not know the earlier admin passwords, you should backup your current configuration, and contact SafeNet support.
 (For contact information, see the inside front cover, page 2 of this document.)
+With the guidance of SafeNet support, you should be able to reset factory settings, upgrade to the desired software version and then restore the backup.